Try our favorite, clean protein powder: See our top pick →

 Among the most popular in every gym rat’s lineup are pre-workout caffeine powders and BCAAs, but chief among them has to be creatine—the ultimate powerhouse of supplements.

-Taking one scoop of this fine white powder in your protein shake each day promises a host of scientifically-backed benefits, including increased muscle mass, quicker recovery, and improved athletic performance.
+But what does creatine do?
+Well, taking one scoop of this fine white powder in your protein shake each day promises a host of scientifically-backed benefits, including increased muscle mass, quicker recovery, and improved athletic performance.

 But if you’re curious how creatine works, how much to take, and other benefits it may have for your mind and body, don’t stop reading!
 We’ve got the creatine deep dive for you in this article.